 Is it straightforward in what you are paying for or does it have a sense of "but wait, there's more!" infomercial every time you think you have it all purchased?

 I know businesses need to make money, and I'm not expecting to get things for free.
-But I don't like the shyster feel when I go to place an order and several other 'required' components pop up that weren't mentioned at the beginning.
+But I don't like the shyster feel when I go to place an order and several other "required" components pop up in my cart that weren't mentioned at the beginning.
 Just tell me upfront!